-- Immediately contact the Principal, Head, Deputy, a member of SLT or a Pastoral Lead. - Send an email to the SLT/Pastoral Lead with the details of the incident. - Principal, Head, Deputy, SLT or a Pastoral Lead to attend the incident and remove the pupil to a safe place, if the incident has a victim the victim should be attended to appropriately and supervised and/or interviewed. - Interviews, medical attention and action to be taken at the discretion of the senior staff member in charge. - Refer to the Exclusions policy for more information on consequences of serious incidents.
+- Immediately contact the Principal, Head, or the Pastoral Lead. - Send an email to the Head /Pastoral Lead with the details of the incident. - Principal, Head, Deputy, SLT or a Pastoral Lead to attend the incident and remove the pupil to a safe place, if the incident has a victim the victim should be attended to appropriately and supervised and/or interviewed. - Interviews, medical attention and action to be taken at the discretion of the senior staff member in charge. - Refer to the Exclusions policy for more information on consequences of serious incidents.